openshift-kni/numaresources-operator/test/e2e/serial/README.md

 IOW, the suite expects to run against a pristine, unloaded cluster to validate it.

-It is responsability of the tests in this suite to clean up properly and to restore the cluster state as they found it before they run.
+It is responsibility of the tests in this suite to clean up properly and to restore the cluster state as they found it before they run.

 ### configuring using the environment variables